open-telemetry/community/docs/initial-milestones.md

 * Utilities to record this data easily

 ### SDK: OpenTracing Bridge
-* the OpenTelemtry SDK implements the latest version of the OpenTracing interface.
+* The OpenTelemtry SDK implements the latest version of the OpenTracing interface.
-* register as GlobalTracer.
+* Register as GlobalTracer.
+* Interoperability tests using OpenTracing and OpenTelemetry instrumentation together.

 ### SDK: OpenCensus Bridge
 * implement a version of OpenCensus which bridges to OpenTelemetry.